Dutchosintguy/Blackfriday-Deals-2020/README.md

-### Other awesome infosec people that are collecting lists with Blackfroday deals
+### Other awesome infosec people that are collecting lists with Blackfriday deals

 > **0x90n** https://github.com/0x90n/InfoSec-Black-Friday